![]() |

 returned from the furthest location, won a $50.00/U.S. Savings

-Bond.
 The first ten trees were planted in Oxford Village as part of the Arbor Day Celebration.
 They were carefully researched and selected for their attractive leaves, form, (mature growth) size, rooting habits, hardiness and adaptability.
 These substantial nursery stock specimens were: 4 Ginkgo and 6 Sunburst Golden Honey Locusts.
 They added to the beauty of the area around LaFayette Park, and were just the beginning of tree plantings to come.
-Tree Board